-Cervical screening test – Screening for cervical cancer
+Pap smear test – Screening for cervical cancer

 About cervical cancer

 Cervical cancer is the most common of these cancers.
 There are over 120 different types of HPV, but only 14-15 of the virus types are known to be carcinogenic.
-Two other types of the HPV virus can produce genital warts but are not carcinogenic.
+Two other types of the HPV virus can cause genital warts but are not carcinogenic.
 By providing information about HPV, infection and cancer development can be reduced by gaining knowledge about how we can protect ourselves.
 Cervical cancer can be prevented to some extent by vaccination and screening.

-Common to these infectious diseases and most others is that they transmit by unprotected intercourse.
-At Oslo Midwife and Ultrasound Clinic you can test yourself for these sexually transmitted diseases.Source: Metodebok sex & samfunn (https://emetodebok.no/kapittel/lnfeksjoner/)[/otw_shortcode_info_box
+We are careful and gentle.
+Common to these infectious diseases and most others is that they are transmitted through unprotected intercourse.
+With us at Oslo Midwife and Ultrasound Clinic, you can get tested for the various sexually transmitted diseases.Source: Metodebok sex & samfunn (https://emetodebok.no/kapittel/lnfeksjoner/)[/otw_shortcode_info_box